Our Team

 I received a Bachelor’s degree in Psychology with a minor in Biology from George Mason University.
 I moved to NY and obtained a Masters in Forensic Psychology from John Jay College in Criminal Justice.
 After several years working in the criminal justice field, I returned to school and received a Master’s in Clinical Psychology followed by my Doctorate in Clinical Psychology at The Professional School of Psychology at Argosy, DC.

-Rachel Painter
+Rachel Painter-Acors

 M.A., LPC